Sonjorg/edge_exporter/README.md

     curl localhost:9100/metrics

-in another windows to view live metrics data that can be collected by prometheus
+in another windows to view live metrics data that can be collected by prometheus.

 ### To test a specific file, for use